uio-bmi/immuneML/docs/source/specification.rst

   output: # how to present the result after running (the only valid option now)
     format: HTML

+The logic behind parsing this specification is the following: anything defined under `definitions` is available in the `instructions` part, but anything generated from the instructions is not available to other instructions.
+If output of one instruction (e.g. a generated dataset) needs to be used in the other instruction, these two instructions have to be two separate analyses.
+In the second instruction the generated dataset for instance, would then be defined under `definitions`/`datasets` section.

 For details on each of these components, see the documentation below.

 Definitions